progapandist/rubotnik/README.md

 ### Button Template

 `FBButtonTemplate` takes two arguments: string for the text message and an array of hashes for buttons.
-See the [type of buttons available](https://developers.facebook.com/docs/messenger-platform/send-api-reference/buttons) in Messenger Platform docs.
-Calling `.send(@user)` on the instance of `FBButtonTemplate` delivers the template to the
+See [types of buttons available](https://developers.facebook.com/docs/messenger-platform/send-api-reference/buttons) in Messenger Platform docs.
+Calling `.send(@user)` on the instance of `FBButtonTemplate` delivers the template to the connected user.

 **Example:**